Technicians Guide¶

 /esb-report |

-Quick problem report — same form as the member QR page report |
+Quick problem report — same form as the member QR page report.
+Use this when you want to file a member-style report from Slack. |

 /esb-status |